 Ads for video games on a website that reviews video games?
 Totally logical.

 What about ads for skateboard products on a skateboarding website?

 How do they come up with this stuff?

 And for those of you who aren’t familiar with programmatic advertising, let me break it down for you.

-By providing the ability to target people based on things like location, browsing behaviour, age, education, gender and income, programmatic advertising makes targeting the wrong audience a thing of the past.
+By providing the ability to target people based on things like location, browsing behavior, age, education, gender, and income, programmatic advertising makes targeting the wrong audience a thing of the past.